 NATCA Charitable Foundation

-Pushing Up, Pushing Forward: NCF Launches ’25 for 25′ Fundraising Campaign to Benefit Suicide Prevention Organization
+Pushing Up, Pushing Forward: NCF ’25 for 25′ Fundraising Campaign Ends Oct.
+31; Benefits Suicide Prevention Organization

 PURPOSE: To raise awareness and learn more about mental health issues and suicide prevention.
 This three-month campaign is now underway and goes through October.
 It will raise money for the NATCA Charitable Foundation (NCF), which is supporting the American Foundation for Suicide Prevention (AFSP), one of the featured charities for NATCA’s 18th Biennial Convention in Houston in spring 2021.

-THE CHALLENGE: Do 25 pushups a day for 25 days between Oct.
+THE CHALLENGE: Participants are doing 25 pushups a day for 25 days between Oct.
 1 and Oct.
-25. Raise money by getting sponsors to donate between now and Oct.
-1.
+25.

 Our Champion Level Sponsors